BIDS-apps

 Defacing

-Before sharing or pre-processing their images, users may want to deface their anatomical MRI acquisitions to protect the privacy of their subjects.
-The deface-tool is a wrapper around pydeface that writes BIDS valid output.
-NB: pydeface requires FSL to be installed on the system.
+Before sharing or pre-processing your data, you may want to deface your anatomical MRI scans to protect the privacy of your participants.
+The deface-tool is a wrapper around pydeface that writes BIDS valid defaced output images (NB: pydeface requires FSL to be installed on the system):

 bidsfolder pattern